 This butcher cuts out the intermediaries to offer you meat that’s sourced directly from the farmers and their staff try to use every part of the animal to not waste it.
 Their meat is always tasty and you can take your own containers to help reduce the impact of packaging

 The whole GOODarea offers the food stall, a food court, a bar, and store for clothes and books.
+They also have a shop in Glencairn recently re-launched but I have not visited yet!

 My latest favourite?
 The juice shop that serves sugar-free fruit juice in glass bottles – and when you are done you give them back and they clean them and re-use them!